NXP Display Elements Guide

 - Display Page Controller element: The Display Page Controller is required for any project that has more than one page or uses any kind of interaction on a page.
-This element controls all interaction for every page added to the designer, and as such only one of these elements is needed per project.
+This element controls all interaction for every page added to the canvas, and as such only one of these elements is needed per project.

 - Interactive element: Semtech SX9500 element for the touch sensor buttons and/or the user buttons element for the side buttons.
 These elements can be connected to the Display Page Controller, which will control navigation based on the triggers and abilities set up.
 Since the Display Page Controller controls all page navigation and interaction, only one of either of these elements is needed per project.

-- Page element(s): You can add any number of pages to the designer and set their grid coordinates for navigation.
+- Page element(s): You can add any number of pages to the canvas and set their grid coordinates for navigation.
 Because navigation and interaction is handled entirely through the Display Page Controller for all pages, page elements do not need to be connected to the Display Page Controller or interactive elements.